tensorflow/tensorflow/tensorflow/docs_src/tutorials/audio_recognition.md

 FLOPs for each inference and using 940,000 weight parameters.
 This runs at usable speeds on desktop machines or modern phones, but it involves too many calculations to run at interactive speeds on devices with more limited resources.
+To support these use cases, there's a couple of alternatives
+available:

+**low_latency_conv**
-To support these use cases, there's an alternative model available, based on the 'cnn-one-fstride4' architecture described in the [Convolutional Neural Networks for Small-footprint Keyword Spotting paper](http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf).
+Based on the 'cnn-one-fstride4' topology described in the [Convolutional Neural Networks for Small-footprint Keyword Spotting paper](http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf).
-The number of weight parameters is about the same, but it only needs 11 million FLOPs to run one prediction, making it much faster.
+The accuracy is slightly lower than 'conv' but the number of weight parameters is about the same, and it only needs 11 million FLOPs to run one prediction, making it much faster.

-To use this model, you can specify `--model_architecture=low_latency_conv` on the command line.
+To use this model, you specify `--model_architecture=low_latency_conv` on the command line.
 You'll also need to update the training rates and the number of steps, so the full command will look like: